JejePunya/JejePunya/README.md

 - 👋 Hi, I’m Christian Juan
 - 👀 I’m interested in Gaming, Video Editing, Web and Software Programming
-- 🌱 I’m currently learning Java, HTML, CSS, PHP.
+- 🌱 I’m currently learning to accept my fate.
 - 📫 How to reach me (not rn)